rnpy/ShimmerLayout/README.md

 ### Groups

 Groups allow multiple `ShimmerLayout` to be synchronized with each other.
-It is highly recommended to use a group if using ShimmerLayout on multiple elements on the screen (in a RecyclerView for example), as if new elements are added, their animation would not be synced with existing ones:
+It is highly recommended to use a group when using multiple `ShimmerLayout` on the same screen.

-Without Group, if some views are added after animation is started (scrolling in a `RecyclerView` for example), you can end up in cases like this:
+Without Group, if new `ShimmerLayout` are added after animation is started (scrolling down a `RecyclerView` for example), you can end up in cases like this, which would make your designers cry:

 ![Without group](images/nogroup.gif)

-With a group, all views can be synchronizes together, no matter when they're added:
+With a group, newly added views are synchronized with any existing one, making designers much happier:

 ![With group](images/group.gif)

-To set a group, simply define a `ShimmerGroup` object in code, and pass it to all `ShimmerLayout` you want to synchronise:
+To set a group, simply create a `ShimmerGroup` object in code, and pass it to all `ShimmerLayout` you want to synchronise:
 ```kotlin
 val myShimmerGroup = ShimmerGroup()